Analysis of Climate Change and Air Pollution Using GEE in a Beijing and Mumbai

 Availability of Data and Material (Data are available when requested)

-Consent to Publish (Authors consent to publishing)
+Consent to Publish (Author consents to publishing)

-Authors Contributions (All co-authors contributed to the manuscript)
+Authors Contributions (author contributed to the manuscript)

 Code availability (Not applicable)